reginasar/TNG_MaNGA_mocks/README.md

     outf: output file name. (string)
     stellar particle and gas cells properties (each a float array):
       Stellar
-         - x, y, z coordinates relative to the galaxy centre in physical kpcs (z in the direction of the observer).
+         - x, y, z coordinates relative to the observer in physical kpcs (z in the direction of the observer).
          - vx, vy, vz velocity components relative to the volume in km/s.
          - age in Gyrs.
          - metallicity in Z/H.
          - mass in solar masses.
       Gas
-         - x, y, z coordinates relative to the galaxy centre in physical kpcs (z in the direction of the observer).
+         - x, y, z coordinates relative to the observer in physical kpcs (z in the direction of the observer).
          - vx, vy, vz velocity components relative to the volume in km/s.
          - metallicity in Z/H.